Can I Sue for Abuse in Prison or Jail?

 The United States has the highest incarceration rate in the entire world.
 According to data from The Sentencing Project, more than 1.5 million people are currently locked in correctional facilities—and nearly 50,000 people are being held in jails and prisons in the state of Illinois alone.

 Sadly, in far too many cases, people can be injured, abused, or even killed while being held in state and federal prisons by fellow inmate, prison guards or correctional officers.
 This raises an important question: When can you file a lawsuit for prison abuse?
 Here, you will find an overview of the relevant laws, legal standards, and what you need to do to protect the rights of yourself and your loved ones.

 For the most part, prison abuse lawsuits are filed under 42 U.S. Code § 1983.
 This is a federal statute that gives individuals—including prisoners—the right to file a lawsuit if their civil rights or civil liberties have been deprived.
 You can bring a civil rights claim for a wide range of different types of prison abuse.
 Some of the most notable examples include:

 - Injuries caused by guards and prison staff

 - Prison negligence, which results in attacks by other inmates

-- Sexual abuse by staff members or other inmates
+- Sexual abuse or sexual assault by prison staff or other inmates

 - Insufficient medical care and medical negligence